explosion/curated-transformers/docs/source/deployment.rst

 ==========

-In many cases, a PyTorch model can be deployed directly in a Python application, eg. in a `Flask-based REST service
+In many cases, a PyTorch model can be deployed directly in a Python application, e.g., in a `Flask-based REST service
 <https://pytorch.org/tutorials/intermediate/flask_rest_api_tutorial.html>`_.
 In
 other cases, such as deployment to non-CUDA accelerators, additional model transformations might be needed.
 On this page, we cover several deployment scenarios.

-TorchScript tracing
+TorchScript Tracing
 -------------------

 Many deployment methods start from `TorchScript`_.
 For instance, ONNX conversion